furmanOFF/rebar3_gen/README.md

 A rebar plugin that generates .erl/.hrl (or any other source files) via templates, fetching data from specified URLs.

 ## Templates
-This plugin uses [{{mustache}}](https://github.com/soranoba/bbmustache) template engine to generate files.
+This plugin uses [mustache](https://github.com/soranoba/bbmustache) template engine to generate files.
-Each .gen source file must contain data URL at first line, in form of `{{!https://PATH/TO/JSON}}` comment line.
+Each **.gen** source file must contain data URL at first line, in form of `{{!https://PATH/TO/JSON}}` comment line.
-After data is fetched, it is converted according to it's Content-Type headers (currenctly JSON is supported) and passed to template.
+After data is fetched, it is converted according to it's Content-Type headers (currently JSON is supported) and passed to template.
+*If no URL is provided, template will be called with empty list `[]` as input*

 There is a way of parsing and applying custom modifications to fetched data via .script file of same name.
-It should contain valid Erlang code and will be called with `Data` binding of fetched data.
+It should contain valid Erlang code and will be called with `Data` binding fetched data.
-_If no URL is provided, template will be called with empty list `[]` as input_

 ## Build
     $ rebar3 compile